NITRATE IN DRINKING WATER: A HOLISTIC VIEW

 About the author:

-Thomas Hartwig is a certified medical nutritionist and founder of the company Leogant.
-For many years he has been intensively involved with the element of water.
-He is a valued keynote speaker and guest on podcasts, where he shares his knowledge and experience.
-In his work he combines findings from natural science and medicine with philosophical approaches to contribute to a holistic water awareness.
+Thomas Hartwig is a certified nutritional consultant and the founder of LEOGANT.
+For many years, he has been deeply involved with the element of water.
+He is a respected keynote speaker and guest on podcasts, where he shares his knowledge and experience.
+In his work, he combines insights from natural science and medicine with philosophical approaches to contribute to a holistic water awareness.

 Thomas Hartwig